-Next login to the camera and setup your email alert options like the image below, this will set the camera to take a high res image and email it to you whenever it sees motion.
-Now download the correct app, if you are using an OzSpy camera, this will be FREEIP, then navigate to the Config>Network>Advanced>P2P and scan the serial number into the app, you should now have live view on your phone, and setup motion detection so the camera knows to take action when it sees something move.
+Next login to the camera and set-up your email alert, this will set the camera to take a high res image and email it to you whenever it sees motion.
+Now download the correct app, if you are using an OzSpy camera, this will be FREEIP or BITVISION, then navigate to the Config>Network>Advanced>P2P and scan the serial number into the app, you should now have live view on your phone, and set-up motion detection so the camera knows to take action when it sees something move.

 Make sure everything is saved and restart your phone and the camera and test again.